Cook smarter

 Neapolitan Pizza Dough

-TL;DR: Neapolitan pizza dough uses four ingredients — Type 00 flour, water (60–62% hydration), salt, and yeast.
-Long fermentation (8–72 hours) and extreme heat (800–900°F) produce a soft, airy crust with leopard-spotted char.
+TL;DR: This neapolitan pizza dough recipe uses four ingredients: Type 00 flour, water (60–62% hydration), salt, and yeast.
+Long fermentation (8–72 hours) and extreme heat (800–900°F) produce a soft, airy crust with leoparding and char.
 Master your mixing temperature, balling, and fermentation timing.
 Everything else is secondary.

 What makes Neapolitan pizza dough authentic

 Neapolitan pizza dough is the benchmark for pizza making, originating from Naples, Italy.
-This style is protected by the Associazione Verace Pizza Napolitana (AVPN), which sets strict guidelines for what counts as authentic Neapolitan pizza.
+This naples pizza recipe tradition is protected by the Associazione Verace Pizza Napolitana (AVPN), which sets strict guidelines for what counts as authentic neapolitan dough.
 The result is a soft, pillowy crust with leopard-spotted char and an airy, tender crumb.

 AVPN standards and requirements

-The AVPN specifies these criteria for authentic Neapolitan pizza dough:
+The AVPN specifies these criteria for AVPN pizza dough:

 • Flour: Type 00 or Type 0 wheat flour, 12.5–13.5% protein